By Obinna Ejide

 However, acting upon existing cues that could drive the reduction in the demand for meat could force its consumption and, subsequently, production to reduce.
 For example, unhealthy dietary lifestyles, like too much consumption of red and processed meat, are associated with pancreatic cancer.
 From taking the lives of young and old celebrities to that of public figures, and even to those of friends and families, cancer is a popular and dreaded illness in Nigeria.

-Change in dietary behaviours in response to interventions is slow, but if we attempt to change the social norms surrounding those dietary behaviours, we would go a long way in reducing the demand for meat.
-For instance, in Nigeria, eating plant-based foods like pap (corn meal) or garri is commonly associated with poverty; to prove that income levels have risen, people eat all kinds of meaty foods to grow fat.
+Change in dietary behaviors in response to interventions is slow, but if we attempt to change the social norms surrounding those dietary behaviors, we would go a long way in reducing the demand for meat.
+For instance, in Nigeria, eating plant-based foods like pap (cornmeal) or garri is commonly associated with poverty; to prove that income levels have risen, people eat all kinds of meaty foods to grow fat.